Venture building isn’t just something Fortune 500 companies, research universities, and states are exploring today.

 But many venture capital firms just can’t afford dedicated personnel to undertake the rigorous process of venture building within their current AUM business model.

-"Many of today's largest venture capital firms are savvy investors with a keen eye for detecting market gaps and discovering highly profitable startups to back," said High Alpha Innovation Director Ryan Larcom.
+"Many of today's largest venture capital firms are savvy investors with a keen eye for detecting market gaps and discovering highly profitable startups to back," said High Alpha Innovation Managing Director Ryan Larcom.

 "However, creating new companies from scratch is just outside their comfort zone, and not something they're interested in embracing," Ryan added.
 "At least not without the help of a proven venture builder."